theaicompany007/vani/UPDATE_SUMMARY.md

 3. **Industry Display on Pages** - Target Hit List and Pitch Presentation show active industry
 4. **Enhanced Search & Pagination** - Targets now have search and pagination like contacts/companies
 5. **Contact & Company Management** - New use cases for contact and company management
+6. **Google Drive Integration** - Sync files from Google Drive to RAG knowledge base (Super Users only)

 ## Updated Scripts